Edward J. Cornish Estate

 View of west facade of mansion.
 January 2010.

 Edward Cornish (1861-1938) was President of the National Lead Company from 1916 to 1933 and lived in New York to be near the company offices.
-Cornish and his wife Selina, formerly of Omaha, NB, died within two weeks of each other in May of 1938, and the estate seems to have lain abandoned more or less since then.
-Edward Cornish, perhaps wishing to protect the estate in perpetuity against the nearby rock blasting on Mt.
+Cornish and his wife Selina, formerly of Omaha, NB, died within two weeks of each other in May of 1938.
+A year before his death, Edward Cornish, desiring to protect the estate in perpetuity from the kinds of commercial industrial activities that were occurring at the quarry on nearby Mt.
 Taurus, wished to donate his Cold Spring property to New York State upon his death.
-State parks commissioners rejected his offer, claiming the mountainous terrain was not suitable for a public park, and that it was already protected by restrictions against quarrying..
+State parks commissioners rejected his offer, claiming the mountainous terrain was not suitable for a public park, and that it was already protected by restrictions against quarrying.

-A few decades later, the estate became a focal point of conservation efforts yet again, when the Cornish heirs sold the estate in 1963 to Central Hudson Gas and Electric.
-The regional utility giant briefly contemplated building a power plant on Breakneck Ridge, a fact largely forgotten by historians as this effort was overshadowed by Con Ed's prolonged and publicly-waged effort to build a similar plant across the Hudson River at Storm King.
-By the end of the 1960s however, the ruins of Cornish estate became part of the newly formed Hudson Highlands State Park and the plans for the power plant was dropped by Central Hudson G & E..
+When the Cornish heirs sold the estate in 1963 to Central Hudson Gas and Electric, the property again became a focal point of conservation efforts.
+The regional utility giant briefly contemplated building a power plant on Breakneck Ridge, a fact largely forgotten by historians as this plan was overshadowed by Con Ed's prolonged and publicly-waged effort to build a similar plant across the Hudson River at Storm King.
+By the end of the 1960s however, the ruins of Cornish estate became part of the newly formed Hudson Highlands State Park and the plans for the power plant was dropped by Central Hudson G & E. The legal battle by conservation groups to preserve Storm King continued into the early 1980s.

-Besides the mansion, other surviving structures include the swimming pool, the greenhouse, and the pump house below to two picturesque waterfalls.
+In addition to the mansion, other surviving structures include the swimming pool, the greenhouse, and the pump house below to two picturesque waterfalls.
 At the north end of the 650-acre estate stands a large stone cattle barn.
-Another large building, possibly a garage, and another greenhouse stand in ruins there as well.
+Another large building, possibly a garage, and another small farm building stand in ruins there as well.
 Even an old wagon rusts away between the barn and the reservoir.
-Cornish raised prized Jersey cows here and. newspaper articles of the 1920s chronicled the record-setting milk producing efforts of Cornish's Jersey cows, including one named "Fon Owlet."
+Cornish raised prized Jersey cows here and. newspaper articles of the 1920s chronicled the record-setting milk producing efforts of Cornishes dairy cows, including one named "Fon Owlet."
+(UPDATE: The reservoir disappeared when the failing dam was destroyed by New York State Parks in late summer 2011.)

 LINKS: